HPHA Assessment Centre - Stratford Rotary Complex

 - Have had close contact with a confirmed or suspect case of COVID-19

 Family or Caregivers will be actively screened prior to entry into the hospital and follow appropriate infection control guidelines at all times.
-Family or Caregiver will be provided with a disposable medical grade mask that must be worn for the duration of their time at the hospital.
+Family or Caregivers are required to wear a mask and will be provided with a disposable medical grade mask that must be worn for the duration of their time at the hospital.
 Cloth masks will not be permitted.
 Wet or soiled masks must be replaced and can be obtained from health care staff.

 If a family or caregiver fails screening, they will be referred to an Assessment Centre and will not be permitted to be present with the patient.
 Learn more about our screening process.